tshepang/blog/content/2017-review.md

 The __best performance__, however, is that of Jonathan Pryce in _The Wife_.

 _Good Time_ has best __cast__ and best __dialog__.

+_The Foreigner_ is the __most surprising movie__,
+mixing political drama, terrorism, and martial arts, all in an unusual setting that is UK.